 - CPT can only be authorized prior to your degree completion for a work experience that is in your major field of study and considered to be “an integral part of an established curriculum.”

-- CPT can be authorized for a work experience (e.g., internship, job in your major field of study) that is part-time (20 or fewer hours per week) or full-time (over 20 hours per week) if you meet the CPT eligibility requirements, are in good academic standing, and have a qualifying GPA.
+- CPT can be authorized for a work experience (e.g., internship, job in your major field of study) that is part-time (20 or fewer hours per week) or full-time (over 20 hours per week) if you meet the CPT eligibility requirements.

 If you are authorized for a cumulative total of 12 months or more of full-time CPT at a degree level, you are ineligible for Optional Practical Training at that degree level.

 Eligibility: You must meet ALL of the following criteria in order to request CPT

 - You are a degree-seeking student in valid F-1 status;

 - You completed one full academic year (Fall & Spring semester) of continuous full-time enrollment